software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > ![](/assets/sprint-1-user-story-1.png)
 >
+> Add some simple validation for the form fields:
+>
+> - The title should not be blank
+> - The link should not not be blank and it should start with "http://" or "https://"
+> - The description should not be blank
+>
+> See this [guide](https://spring.io/guides/gs/validating-form-input/) to learn about form validation.
+The link can be validated with a regular expression using the [@Pattern](https://www.codeproject.com/Questions/5324493/Jakarta-regex-validation) annotation.
+>
 > Alter the `layout.html` file mentioned above to change the navigation bar content.

 {: .important-title }